cdl-geneseo/geneseo-dictionary/G/Genesee.md

 # Genesee

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Genesee

 Created by  Unknown User (iif1), last modified by  Unknown User (cmf9) on Nov 19, 2012

 Genesee n. a suite-style residence hall located on the North Side of campus“I lived in Genesee as a sophomore”100% of those surveyed know the word and 100% of these said the word is of local originsAs of 2012, 48% of students surveyed knew this word, 100% believe it is of local origin.(Felice, G-M, 2012)n.
 Referring to the Genesee River and the surrounding area&quot;Have you been down to the Genesee?&quot;As of 2012, 43% of students surveyed know this word and 0% believe it to be of local origin.(Fischer, G-M, 2012)